danforthcenter/plantcv/docs/gaussian_blur.md

 - **Parameters:**
     - img - RGB or grayscale image data
     - ksize - Tuple of kernel dimensions, e.g. (5, 5)
-    - sigmax - standard deviation in X direction; if 0 (default), calculated from kernel size
+    - sigma_x - standard deviation in X direction; if 0 (default), calculated from kernel size
-    - sigmay - standard deviation in Y direction; if sigmaY is None (default), sigmaY is taken to equal sigmaX
+    - sigma_y - standard deviation in Y direction; if sigma_Y is None (default), sigma_Y is taken to equal sigma_X
 - **Context:**
     - Used to reduce image noise